Comparison of association football and rugby union

-Comparison of association football (football/soccer) and rugby union (rugby/rugby football/rugger) is possible because of the games' similarities and shared origins.
+Comparison of association football (soccer) and rugby union is possible because of the sports' similarities and shared origins.

 Rugby union has a number of set pieces, such as line-outs, scrums and rucks that do not have direct equivalents in association football.
 Association football aims at a more open kind of play, and there is not the same differentiation between forwards and backs.
-Another major difference is that rugby union, unlike association football, has no goal keeper.
+Another major difference is that rugby union, unlike association football, has no goalkeeper.